jalee314/AccountaBuddy/README.md

 <br>

 * **Motivation of the project**
-  - The dilemma of negative pressure to work, which can cause burnout and lead to even less motivation to do work
+  - Dilemma of negative pressure to work, which can cause burnout and a bigger motivation not to do work
-  - Instead of making schoolwork feel isolating or daunting, we aim to use positive social reinforcement to make getting work done easier
+  - Instead of making schoolwork feel isolating or daunting, we want to use positive social reinforcement to make getting work done easier
-  - Keeping track of the amount of work you've completed can be ambiguous, so an achievement system would provide a clear sign of progress
+  - Keeping track of the amount of work you have gotten done is sometimes ambiguous, so an achievement system would provide a sign of concrete progress
-  - Getting friends involved adds an element of competition to mundane tasks, encouraging productivity.
-A friendly leaderboard would gamify the experience and make it more engaging for users
+  - By getting friends involved, an element of competition is added to possibly mundane tasks, making users more inclined to get their work done
+  - Using friendly competition through a leaderboard would gamify the product, making it more interesting for the user